Conway bank robbery, murder suspect arrested in North Carolina

-The suspect in the deadly Conway bank robbery was arrested by police in Greenville, N.C., Wednesday afternoon, officials say.
+Council was released from probation after serving time for a felony larceny conviction on July 31, according to online prison records.
+Ten days later, police say he robbed the BB&T branch on Tarboro Street in Wilson, N.C.
+No one was injured.

-In a press conference Wednesday afternoon, Solicitor Jimmy Richardson said North Carolina police arrested Brandon Michael Council and he now faces numerous charges, including two counts of murder.
-Police allege Council killed two employees during a robbery Monday at the CresCom Bank in Conway.
+Eleven days after that, police say, Council entered the CresCom Bank on the corner of U.S. Highway 501 and 16th Avenue in Conway with a gun.
+Council is accused of robbing the bank, killing two employees and stealing one of the victim’s cars.
+Police followed tips throughout the county in the days that followed, until hearing this afternoon that Council had been captured in Greenville, N.C.

-Greenville police Chief Mark Holtzman told NBC affiliate WITN that his department received a 911 call from someone who reported seeing Council near a Red Lobster in Greenville, North Carolina.
+Greenville police Chief Mark Holtzman told NBC affiliate WITN that his department received a 911 call from someone who reported seeing Council near a Red Lobster.

 WITN reported that police initiated a traffic stop on the vehicle near a Baymont Inn and Suites on Memorial Drive.